gamedesign

 5. Computational Thinker

-a. formulate problem definitions suited for technology-assisted methods such as data analysis, abstract models and algorithmic thinking in exploring and finding solutions
+a.
+Students formulate problem definitions suited for technology-assisted methods such as data analysis, abstract models, and algorithmic thinking in exploring and finding solutions.

-c. break problems into component parts, extract key information, and develop descriptive models to understand complex systems or facilitate problem-solving
+c.
+Break problems into parts, extract key information, and develop descriptive models to understand complex systems or facilitate problem-solving.

 6. Creative Communicator